How to Write a Check for Business Transactions

 1. Can I write a business check to myself?

-Yes, you can write a business check to yourself, especially if you’re transferring funds from your business account to your personal account.
-Just be sure to document the reason clearly for accounting and tax purposes.
+Yes.
+You can write a business check to yourself when moving money from your business account to your personal account.
+Just make sure you record the reason clearly, such as “owner draw” or “reimbursement,” so your tax records stay clean.

 2. Are handwritten checks still accepted by banks and vendors?